Mary Wayte: Life after swimming

 Wayte graduated from the University of Florida with a bachelor's degree in telecommunications in 1989.
 She retired from competition swimming following the 1988 Olympics, and worked as a fund-raiser for the International Swimming Hall of Fame.
 She became a celebrity promoter and endorsed products and services on behalf of Alamo Rent a Car, the National Spa and Pool Institute, and Speedo.

 She later worked as a television broadcaster for the Sports Channel network, covering NCAA and international swimming competitions and interviewing fans at NBA games.
 For the 1992 Summer Olympics in Barcelona, Spain, Wayte worked as NBC's women's swimming color commentator, and later covered the NCAA women's swimming championships for ESPN.
 She also served on the U.S. Olympic Committee's athletes advisory council.

 Wayte was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1998, the International Swimming Hall of Fame in 2000, and the Pacific Northwest Swimming Hall of Fame in 2004.
 The community swimming pool where she formerly trained in Mercer Island, Washington was renamed "Mary Wayte Pool".

-Wayte married business executive Jim Bradburne in 1995, and they have two daughters, Grace and Audrey Bradburne.
+Wayte has two daughters.
 She currently lives in Seattle, Washington, and works in corporate communications.
-Wayte participates in Swim Across America, a charitable organization that enlists former Olympic swimmers to raise funds for cancer research.
+Wayte is Vice Chair of the USA Swimming Foundation and co-captain of Team Wayte for Swim Across America, a charitable organization that enlists former Olympic swimmers to raise funds for cancer research.